lzeng27/lzeng27.github.io/project-proposal.md

   <figcaption><i>This picture was taken by me at the Metropolitan Museum of Art, June 2018.</i></figcaption>
 </figure>

-# Problem and motivation
+# Problem and Motivation

 The design problem I want to address is providing a better learning experience for museum visitors.
-This is an important problem because art is often seen as a selective space and is accessible only to those who have a background in art.
-In this way, museums may only attract a self-selecting population.
-From my personal experience, as someone who doesn’t have a background in art history, my opinions about art pieces are my immediate reactions e.g. it looks nice.
-In my own experience, I wanted to learn more about art, but didn’t know how.
+This is an important problem because art is often seen as a selective space and is more accessible to those who have a background in art.
+Because of this art and museums may attract a specific population and there are people who miss out on meaningful museum experiences.
+From my personal experience, as someone who doesn’t have a background in art, my opinions about art pieces are my immediate reactions e.g. it looks nice, but I have wanted to know more about art pieces.
+The goal is to make museums more welcoming and accessible for all people by providing a better means of learning about art.

 # Analysis of problem

-The current solution many museums employ is guided museum tours.
-In addition, museums often have a block of text outside the exhibit providing context and explanations for the exhibit.
-For other pieces, there is often a small block of text next to the artwork.
-Though this is a means of providing information about the museums, there can be situations where there a lot of text and visitors don’t have the attention span to spend significant amounts of time reading.
+One of the current solutions that museums use is providing blocks of text as context or information for exhibitions or an art piece.
+Though this is a viable solution, there can be situations where visitors don’t want to read a large chunk of text and may not have the attention span to spend time reading.
+In addition, it could also be the situation where a visitor will look at the supplementary text first before looking at an artwork.
+The text would serve a purpose of providing learning to visitors, but the initial reaction to an artwork would no longer be that of the visitor’s.
+From this current solution, it would be good to retain the learning aspect of the text, but situating after a visitor has had the opportunity to first take in the artwork themselves.
+Another current solution that many museums employ is guided museum tours.
+Though this also solves the problem, there can be a scenario where visitors feel bored from being talked at during their visit.
+In addition, the intimacy between the visitor and the museum is taken away in a large group setting.

 # New proposed solution